 From here, you need to click the ‘+’ button to add a WPForms block.

-Type ‘WPForms’ into the search bar.
-Then, you should see the WPForms block on the search results.
-Click to add it.
+You can type ‘WPForms’ into the search bar, and you should see the WPForms block in the search results.
+Go ahead and click to add it.

 After adding the WPForms block, you’ll see a dropdown menu on your page.